Dignity First Fund

 Melissa: Dignity first does actually sum it up.
 It's giving them some dignity; it's giving them that chance to turn things around.
 It means a chance to change their lives; it means a chance to break the cycle.

-Watch this video to hear more about how the Hervey Bay Neighbourhood Centre is using Dignity First Funding to help young people experiencing homelessness improve their lives through access to training and employment.
+The Hervey Bay Neighbourhood Centre is using Dignity First Funding to help young people experiencing homelessness improve their lives through access to training and employment.